Displagent/displagent-docs/docs/autolaunch/index.md

+---
+title: Autolaunch
+description: A brief guide on what autolaunch is and how to set it up inside of Displagent.
+---

 # Autolaunch

 Autolaunch is a feature which allows Displagent to automatically start a Slideshow and Slideshow Type of your choosing upon machine startup.
 This is an essential and highly-requested feature to give your display a true unattended, kiosk-like experience.